Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 That'd be funny.

-Because instead of the human going out and shopping for, well, in my case, avocados, I'm gonna send my robot to go out and shop for avocados.
+And as that happens, you're going to see fewer and fewer humans because instead of the human going out and shopping for, well, in my case, avocados, I'm going to send my robot to go out and shop for avocados.

-But there'll probably be like sophisticated robot kidnapping companies that use um like tasers to deactivate robots and then drag them into a van and drive off.
+But there'll probably be like sophisticated robot kidnapping companies that use like tasers to deactivate robots and then drag them into a van and drive off.

 Yeah, that's a whole nother conversation.